 - Working to change the system

-- Solving challenges by finding experiences that show that old patterns do not fit or work
+- Solving challenges innovatively when old patterns do not work

-- Wanting to know what has to change
+- Seeking to know what needs to change

 - Maximizing their teams’ capability and capacity